 - Adipose Tissue (fat cells) – source of mesenchymal stem cells and an abundant source of T-regulatory cells.

-Because we have all of these stem cells sources at our disposal, including the ability to expand cells into larger numbers when indicated, we can select optimal stem cell sources for each disease and, if necessary, each individual we treat.
+Because we have all of these stem cells sources at our disposal, including the ability to expand cells into larger numbers when indicated, we can select optimal stem cell sources for each disease and, if necessary, each individual.

 How do stem cells work?